RishiGupta12/SerialPundit/applications/d2-hotplug-nonblocking-com/README.md

 #####Going further

-- There are many different versions of read/write methods provided by this library and an application can use the method that is best fit for application requirement.
+- There are many different versions of read/write methods provided by serialpundit and an application can use the method that is best fit for application requirement.
 Other variant of read/write are given below.